Cancun is turquoise waters and Mayan culture.

 Whether you want to do some window shopping or you’ve left some travel essentials to the last minute, Birmingham Airport has a huge range of shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and bag of sweets for the plane from WHSmith, and even get some jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and bag of sweets for the plane from WHSmith, and even get some jewellery at Accessorize.
 Heading to Cancun to party?
 Head to Aerospa to receive a beauty treatment in under 15 minutes.

 We’ve also got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 The airport is accessible whichever way you plan on arriving.
 If you’re driving to the airport you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via a free shuttle bus.
 Book a parking space online in advance and save up to 70%.